geemus/notes/kindle/functional_training_and_beyond.md

-# Functional Training and Beyond: Building the Uiltimate Superfunctional Body and Mind
+# Functional Training and Beyond: Building the Ultimate Superfunctional Body and Mind

 * SAID - Specific Adaptations to Imposed Demands
 * A(k)TSP(g) (or Ability Tree) - physical Attributes, knowledge, Traits, Skills, technique Proficiencies, and goals.
 Left is more foundational, and well set you up for further right.